hazelcast/hazelcast-reference-manual/src/ClusteredJMX.md

 - `-Dhazelcast.mc.jmx.enabled=true` (default is false)
 - `-Dhazelcast.mc.jmx.port=9000` (optional, default is 9999)

-By default, Clustered JMX is served unencrypted.
-To enable SSL for Clustered JMX, use the following command line parameters for your Management Center deployment.

-- `-Dhazelcast.mc.jmx.ssl=true` (default is false)
-- `-Djavax.net.ssl.keyStore=path to your keyStore`
-- `-Djavax.net.ssl.keyStorePassword=password for your keyStore`

 With embedded Jetty, you do not need to deploy your Management Center application to any container or application server.